PeterPlatt/piRegProjectUI/README.md

   * node app.js
 1. Using a computer that is on the same network do the following
   * Open up a browser and go to this url replacing the hostname with your Raspberry pi hostname or ip address and 3000 port http://{piHostName}:3000 ex : http://pi:3000
-  * Should display a basic form webpage with Pi Registration  in the title
+  * This should display a basic form webpage with Pi Registration in the title
 1. Type in a message and press submit
   * Resulting page will display a UUID and a link to an AWS hosted nodeJS server that when clicked will display a JSON with that UUID and Message